Florian Teichtmeister child pornography scandal: Other legal actions

 The Burgtheater also sued Teichtmeister for damages amounting to almost €100,000, claiming costs for canceled performances, reprinted program booklets, and legal fees.
 Teichtmeister rejected some of the claims, arguing that performances could have been recast instead of being canceled entirely.
 The Vienna Labor and Social Court awarded the Burgtheater approximately €20,000, claiming that two-thirds of the damages were caused by the Burgtheater.
 Teichtmeister was also awarded €6,000 in legal costs.
 In February 2025, the Vienna Higher Regional Court upheld an appeal by the Burgtheater and increased the amount of damages to €58,725.

-In October of 2025, Teichtmeister was observed consuming cocaine by Munich police.
+In October 2025, Teichtmeister was observed consuming cocaine by Munich police during Oktoberfest, which he had attended with his girlfriend with whom he became engaged in September 2025, following two years of relationship that began after his conviction in 2023.
 This was in violation of his probation conditions, which prohibited him from consuming addictive substances for five years.
 Teichtmeister was then detained in a forensic treatment facility.
-The duration of his detention is subject to an evaluation by a psychiatric expert.
+The duration of his detention was subjected to an evaluation by a psychiatric expert.
+At the end of January 2026, he was released from custody under conditions.

+In media

+Teichtmeister's case inspired Austrian writer Werner Reichel to write the book Das Netzwerk der Kinderschänder: Politik, Macht und Pädophilie in Österreich ("The Network of Child Abusers: Politics, Power and Pedophilia in Austria"), published in 2024, in which he discusses power, pedophilia and cover-up, and the negligent handling of cases of child sexual abuse by the media and the judiciary in Austria.
+Reichel said that the suffering of Teichtmeister's victims was largely ignored even at the trial, and that a lack of a deep investigation into the network of Teichtmeister's co-workers and employers may be due to celebrity protection and political consideration.